koanarec/video-collage-maker/readme.txt

 Put the small images you want to use in the to make up the collages, in computation/images

-put the video that you want to convert into the main directory, and run cut_up_video.py.
-This will chop the video file into lots of frames and put it in input.
+put the video that you want to convert into the main directory, Call it in.mp4

+Run run cut_up_video.py.
+This will chop the video file into lots of frames and put it in the folder input.

-Run movie maker to make the frames
+Run movie maker to make the frames.
+It will store these in output

-run combine video to turn the frames into a video file
+Run 'combine video.py' to turn the frames into a video file